siberianfox/tinygwiki/TinyG-Configuration.md

 This page describes how configuration works in **text mode**.
 All configs on this page are also accesible in [**JSON mode**](https://github.com/synthetos/TinyG/wiki/JSON-Operation).
 Well almost.
 Those few commands that apply to only one mode or the other are noted.

 ## Units
-TinyG will operate configs in either inches or millimeters mode depending on the current Gcode UNITS setting: G20 for inches or G21 for mm.
-All config values will be input and displayed in the current units.
+Configuration can be performed in either inches or millimeters mode.
+All values entered and responses provided will be in the current Gcode UNITS setting: G20 for inches or G21 for mm.
 Most of the examples below are in mm, but could just as easily be input in inches.

+_NOTE 1: In text mode the differences are obvious in the responses.
+In JSON there is no indication - so best to issue {"gc":"g20"} or {"gc":"g21"} at the start of every config session._

-Note: internally, everything is converted to mm mode, so if you do a bunch of settings in one units mode then change to the other the settings are still valid.
+_NOTE 2: internally, everything is converted to mm mode, so if you do a bunch of settings in one units mode then change to the other the settings are still valid.
 Try it.
-Change back and forth by issuing in sequence: $x, G20, $x, G21, $x
+Change back and forth by issuing in sequence: $x, G20, $x, G21, $x_

 ## Displaying Settings
 Setting display and configuration is done by sending config commands to the USB port in text mode or the JSON equivalents if in JSON mode.